NormanPCN/StardewValleyMods/CombatControlsRedux/README.md

 > The movement velocity for special attack slick moves.
 Swords and clubs.
 Controls the speed and distance of the slide.

 ## Changlog
+v1.1.1
+Fixed auto swing bug with fast weapons (+4) and one or more speed buffs.

 v1.1.0
 Split screen support.
 Added a config option for controller facing direction fix.

 v1.0.0:
 Initial release.